run-llama/llama-hub/llama_hub/google_drive/README.md

 1. You need to create a service account folllowing the steps mentioned [here](https://cloud.google.com/iam/docs/keys-create-delete)
 2. Get your json file and rename to `credentials.json` and move to the project root

-> Note: If you are not using Google Workspaces (formerly GSuite), You'll need to share your document making it public, or invting your service account as an reader/editor of the folder or file.
+> Note: If you are not using Google Workspaces (formerly GSuite), You'll need to share your document making it public, or inviting your service account as an reader/editor of the folder or file.

 Finally, make sure you enable "Google Drive API" in the console of your Google App.